Now this is a trick question, we’ll just say that up front. But it’s also a very important question.

 For example, acellular carbohydrates like flour and processed sugar may predispose people to chronic disease (if eaten in large amounts) due to energy density and possible gut impacts.
 Large amounts of meat cooked at high temperatures can increase cancer risk through compounds like heterocyclic amines.
 And so on, and so on.

 The bottom line is that processed food is not inherently harmful, for two distinct reasons.
 First is that “processed food” isn’t one monolithic thing.
 Frozen mashed sweet potatoes are technically processed, but their health effect will be much different than deep fried Oreos.
-Second, chronic disease is nearly always dependant on dose: having cake on yours and your friends’ birthdays is different than eating donuts every day.
+Second, chronic disease is nearly always dependent on dose: having cake on yours and your friends’ birthdays is different than eating donuts every day.

 The most prudent way to assess the risk of processed food is combining observational evidence with some some mechanistic evidence.
 In other words, do humans who eat varying amounts of this processed food develop disease?
 If so, do the mechanisms make sense for the processed food impacting physiological mechanisms that cause disease?